 The passing of London Art Fair’s 30th anniversary provided the perfect opportunity to challenge the Fair’s existing identity, and make sure it remains relevant and competitive in a field packed with alternatives.
-A project which looked closely at the Fair's existing and future markets, led to a new brand that champions the creativity, content and the artists.

 For the 2019 creative, we worked with Amy Currell to produce imagery and video content that captures an anticipation of the reveal.
 These abstract, textural images range from the luxurious to intriguing, quiet to explosive.
 Making it possible to play to specific audience groups.